How Center of Gravity, Angle of Attack, and Stalls Impact Flight

 - What It Means: The back of the drone is heavier.

 - Effect: The drone can fly slower before it stalls.
-If it normally stalls at 55 mph, with the extra weight in the back, it might stall at 45 mph.
+For example, if it normally stalls at 55 mph, the extra weight in the back might allow it to stall at 45 mph.